ropensci/hydroscoper/README.md

   - Public Power Corporation.

 The data are structured as tables and space separated text files, but are in Greek, thus limiting their usefulness.
+Another issue with Hydroscope is the lack of comprehensive look-up tables about the available data, which are spread into many different databases.

 `hydroscoper` covers Hydroscope’s data sources using the Enhydris API.
 The Enhydris database is implemented in PostgreSQL and details about the